ikmb/dragen-variant-calling/docs/usage.md

 ### `--ml` [ true (default) | false ]
 Use ML filter instead of built-in hard filtering only.
 Only available for hg38.

+## Expert options

+### `--dragen_unit_cost` [ 0.3 ]
+The price for processing of 1Gb of data on the Dragen system in Euros.
+This is derived from the cost for buying a given processing capacity.